ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 This document does not define any semantics for any parameters that might be included.
 When processing a parsed Dictionary to obtain preferences, any unknown parameters MUST be ignored.

+In either case, new extensions need to be defined in an RFC that updates this document.

 ## Processing Algorithm {#processing}